apsamuel/engineering-assessment/README.md

 After following the steps in [Get Started](#get-started) you will have three entrypoints available to food truck heaven.

 - [Hungrèe UI](./docs/UI.md)
-  - use your browser to navigate to the UI
+  - use a web browser to navigate to the UI
 - [Hungrèe API](./docs/API.md)
-  - you can use curl or a browser to play around with the API
+  - use a web browser to interact with the API
+  - use a command line client like `curl` or `wget` to interact with the API
 - [Hungrèe CLI](./docs/CLI.md)
   - use `docker-compose` to run the hungree-cli script
   - `node scripts/hungree.js search -d 100000 -c taco`

 ## Tips

 - Are you playing with this tool and not in the San Franciso Metropolitan area?
-No sweat, we got you covered
+No sweat, we got you covered ...

 ## To Dos